robertdebock/learn-terraform/BASIC/13-ci-cd-concepts.md

 |-------------|--------------------------|
 |60 minutes   |Basic Terraform knowledge.|

-Now that you are familiar with Terraform, you can automate deployments.
+Goal: Now that you are familiar with Terraform, you can automate deployments.

-## What?
+## Explanation

 Continuous Integration/Continouos Development (CI/CD) is the practice of testing frequently and pushing changes to production frequently.
 The idea is that small changes can be tested and integrated (into production) quickly and safely.